getodk/docs/docs/central-forms.rst

 .. tip::
   When a form is first created, none of the existing App Users on the project will be able to access it for download or submission, even once the Form is published.
 Once you are ready to allow App Users to access the form, use the Project :ref:`Form Access <central-projects-form-access>` tab.

-When you first create a new Form, the navigation tabs on the left will not be accessible.
-They pertain to the published version of the Form, and will become available once you publish your Draft.
-The tabs on the right, within the gray Draft section, relate to the Draft.
+When you first create a new Form, navigation tabs other than **Edit Form** will not be accessible.
+They are for the published version of the Form, and will become available once you publish your Draft.

-If your Draft requires Media Files, there will be a checklist step asking you to upload them, and a Media Files tab at the top of the page.
+If your Draft requires files or Entity Lists to be attached, there will be a section asking you to attach them.
 See the next section :ref:`Forms With Attachments <central-forms-attachments>` for more information about uploading and managing attachments.

-The :guilabel:`Testing` Draft tab shows test submissions that have been made to the Draft, and instructions for doing so:
+The :guilabel:`Testing` section shows buttons for making test submissions and a table with any existing Draft submissions:

    .. image:: /img/central-forms/testing.png

-At the top of the page are instructions and a QR Code which will configure a mobile device to submit to the Draft Form.
+To make web-based submissions, click the appropriate button.
+For Collect-based submissions, click the button and you will see a Collect configuration QR code just for this Draft.
 For help configuring a mobile device, please see :doc:`importing settings into Collect <collect-import-export>`.
+We recommend only using this QR code while iterating on form design and then deleting corresponding Collect project when you publish the Form.

-The table below these instructions contains any test submissions that have been made to the current Draft.
+The table in this section contains any test submissions that have been made to the current Draft.
 For help with this table or exporting test data, please see :doc:`Form Submissions in Central <central-submissions>`.

 .. _central-forms-attachments: